 - 1. If this policy isn't configured here, the value from the .ini file is used. - 2.
-If this policy is configured neither here nor in the .ini file, it's disabled.
+If this policy is not configured either here or in the .ini file, it's disabled.

 Always cache

 Lets you specify the lower limit on the size of files that are fetched from the user store to the local computer immediately after logon.